Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: Introduction

 We will also focus our analysis on the particular case when the squared diffusion coefficient is a polynomial of (at most) second degree.
 Several common probability laws are contained in this class.
 In this situation the necessary and sufficient conditions for the convergence of a sequence of multiple integrals to the target distribution can be analyzed in details.
 We actually show that, among the distributions whose associated squared diffusion coefficient is a polynomial of second degree with some restrictions on its coefficients, the only possible limits of sequences of multiple integrals are the Gaussian and the Gamma laws.
-In particular, we show that a sequence of multiple Wiener-It\^o integrals cannot converge toward a Student or uniform distribution.
+In particular, we show that a sequence of multiple Wiener-It\^o integrals cannot converge toward a beta or uniform distribution.
+We retrieve the standard Fourth Moment Theorem (Theorem \ref{th:4momO}) and its version for the Gamma law as particular cases.

 We organized our paper as follows.
 Section 2 contains some preliminaries on the Malliavin calculus.
 In Section 3 we recall and extend several results in \cite{KuTu} concerning the characterization of the random variables whose probability distribution is the invariant measure of a diffusion process.
-In Section 4 we prove the Fourth Moment Theorem for invariant measure of diffusions, while Section 5 treats the particular case when the diffusion coefficient is a polynomial of second degree.
+In Section 4 we give necessary and sufficient conditions for the convergence of a sequence of random variables (regular enough in the Malliavin sense), while Section 5 and 6 treat the convergence in distribution of sequence of multiple stochastic integrals.